fourier-space/Computing-2-Notes/README.md

 export default Object.freeze(Module);
 ```

+Modules have *module scope*, which means that all variables declared within a module file are only accessible within that file.
+This is a good thing, it means code written in one file doesn't interfere with that in another, for example if they both use a variable `x` that gets re-assigned in one file.
+Only values explicitly exported and imported are shared between files.

 Modules can be written for the browser or the server, based on what environment features they call, or written in pure javascript to be imported anywhere.
 Be aware that modules written for a particular environment can only be imported by files written for the same environment,
 i.e. a browser module can only be imported into other browser modules or main files.